unioslo/zabbix-cli/README.md

 You may run zabbix-cli as a shell/REPL by simply running `zabbix-cli`.

-A single command could be run by callign `zabbix-cli` with the command as an argument:
+A single command could be run by calling `zabbix-cli` with the command as an argument:

 ```bash
 zabbix-cli show_hosts